sparkney/danceguide/index.md

 <a name="getting_started"></a>
 # Getting started
-All you need to get started is few lines of code.
+All you need is few lines of code.
 The Hello World example is two classes, the controller and an action.
 The controller mapps a request to the action.
 For this example, controller and actions need to be in the same package.

-**Controller.java**
+*Controller.java*

 ```java
 import com.sparkney.dance.core.AbstractController;